-Few gifts can beat the ease and appeal of a gift card -- small enough to slip in an envelope and flexible enough to please the most picky friend or relative.
-Indeed, Americans are projected to spend $134 billion on gift cards in 2015, according to CEB TowerGroup's research.
+Few gifts can beat the ease and appeal of a gift card – small enough to slip in an envelope and flexible enough to please the a finicky friend or relative.
+Indeed, 56 percent of Americans are projected to give gift cards in 2016, according to the National Retail Federation.

 1. Gift-card exchange sites.
 MonsterGiftCard.com, GiftCardZen.com and Cardpool.com are a few of the niche sites that cater to people looking to buy and sell gift cards.
 You might find bigger discounts at online auction sites such as eBay, but these sites guarantee the gift card’s value.